suxuekun/libpyiotcloud/_setup_devguide/README.md

 		   { 'status': 'OK', 'message': string, 'location': {'latitude': float, 'longitude': float} }
 		   { 'status': 'NG', 'message': string}
 		   // latitude and longitude can be negative values
+		   // location will not be present if device location has not yet been set

 		K. SET DEVICE LOCATION
 		-  Request: